 Additionally, all commercial vehicle drivers must be at least 18 years old and must have a valid Ohio driver’s license.
 They must pass the CDL driving exam and they must hold a medical certificate showing they are healthy enough to operate a CMV.

 A commercial vehicle claim can get complicated.
 It can be difficult to determine who is at fault for the accident.
 And, if it comes to it, going against big business can be intimidating.
-You need a reliable lawyer on your side may help tip the scales in your favor.
+Having a reliable Columbus commercial vehicle accident attorney on your side may help tip the scales in your favor.

 Babin Law, LLC has years of experience dealing with personal injury claims.
 We are dedicated to giving each of our clients the individualized attention they deserve.
 We will work diligently to get you the best possible outcome for your claim.

 If you were injured in an accident, don’t let negligent companies and drivers get away with it.
-Call Babin Law to schedule a free evaluation with our Columbus commercial vehicle accident lawyers.
+Contact Babin Law, LLC to schedule a free evaluation with our Columbus commercial vehicle accident lawyers.
 If we’re able to take on your case, we will see to it that justice is served.